Dissociation of bulk and entanglement phase transitions in the Haldane phase

-We have revisited the entanglement spectrum (ES) of the spin-$1/2$ ladder in the Haldane phase and shown that the previously reported dCP-type $\sin|k|$ dispersion is an artifact of SU(2) symmetry and finite-size effects.
-Large-scale exact diagonalization reveals instead two distinct branches at $k=0$ and $k=\pi$, with the entanglement Hamiltonian undergoing a quantum phase transition at $\Delta_c^\mathrm{ES}\approx1$ inside the bulk Haldane phase.
+\textit{Conclusion}.-- We have revisited the entanglement spectrum~(ES) of the spin-1/2 ladder in the Haldane phase, demonstrating that the long-standing picture of a single dCP-type $\sin|k|$ dispersion is an artifact of SU(2) symmetry and finite-size effects.
+Large-scale ED resolves two distinct branches at $k=0$ and $k=\pi$, with gap openings evolving as $\Delta$ is varied, signaling that the entanglement Hamiltonian undergoes a quantum phase transition at $\Delta_c^{\mathrm{ES}}\approx1$, well inside the bulk Haldane phase, and behaves as an autonomous many-body system.
+This refinement of the spectrum exposes the limits of the Li--Haldane correspondence for extensive bipartitions: the entanglement Hamiltonian can enter a gapped $Z_2$ phase with no linear mode that could represent a physical edge excitation, even while the bulk remains a symmetry-protected topological state.

-In the easy-plane regime ($\Delta<1$), the $S_A^z=0$ sector hosts a unique ground state separated by a finite neutral gap, violating the LSM theorem and exhibiting U(1) symmetry breaking despite being effectively one-dimensional, thus defying both LSM and Mermin-Wagner constraints.
-This anomaly originates from emergent long-range interactions in the entanglement Hamiltonian : at $\Delta=0.5$ the interactions are sufficiently long-ranged to stabilize symmetry breaking, while at $\Delta=1.5$ they become short-ranged, restoring the LSM scenario.

-Our results demonstrate that the entanglement Hamiltonian can support symmetry-breaking transitions distinct from those of the physical system, including regimes with $Z_2$ symmetry breaking and fully gapped quadratic modes.
-This entails a significant revision of the prevailing understanding of the ES in topological ladders: entanglement Hamiltonians need not behave like physical edge theories, but instead encode nonlocal correlations that manifest in genuinely new physics.
-Looking ahead, it will be important to clarify the microscopic nature of the emergent long-range interactions, assess the generality of such violations across other topological phases and subsystem geometries, and develop a field-theoretic framework to capture their emergent excitations.